 Other Extended Use Rear Facing Only Seats

 The SnugRide SnugLock Extend2Fit 35 is not the only extended use rear facing only seat on the market.
 The Chicco Fit2 has almost identical measurements and height and weight limits, but it has some key differences.
-We found that the Fit2 headrest tended to cause head slump in infants even in our neckless Huggable Images doll.
+We found that the original Fit2 headrest tended to cause head slump in infants even in our neckless Huggable Images doll.
+Since we wrote our review, the Chicco team has changed the headrest and it’s now much thinner so this is less of an issue!
 The Fit2 can be installed more upright for older babies by flipping a piece on the base.
-This installation saves front to back space in the vehicle and can be more comfortable for young passengers who have good head and neck control.
-The Fit2 and SnugRide SnugLock Extend2Fit 35 are similar in that baseless installation does not offer any more legroom than baseless installation on many other rear facing only seats.
+This installation saves front to back space in the vehicle, gives more legroom to the tiny passenger, and can be more comfortable for young passengers who have good head and neck control.
+The Fit2 and SnugRide SnugLock Extend2Fit 35 are similar in that baseless installation does not offer any more legroom than baseless installation on many other rear facing only car seats.

 The Doona deserves a mention in this section, as it also features a 21 inch shell height but without a headrest, which means it can provide even a bit more height room.
 However, the infant head insert must remain in the entire time.
 Many older babies seem to find this confining and uncomfortable.
 The Doona has an overall height limit of 32 inches.